mranisz/fbcsa/README.md

 ```

 ##FBCSA-hash
-SamSAMi1-hash is SamSAMi1 with hashed k-symbol prefixes of suffixes from sampled suffix array to speed up searches (k ≥ 2).
-This variant is particularly efficient in speed for short patterns (not much longer than max(q, k + q - p)).
+FBCSA-hash is FBCSA with hashed k-symbol prefixes of suffix array suffixes to speed up searches (k ≥ 2).
+This variant is particularly efficient in speed for short patterns (not much longer than k).

 Parameters:
 - bs - block size, must be a multiple of 32 (default: bs = 32)